3. Summary of material accounting policies

 c.
 Compensated absences (other long term employee benefits)

-Compensated absences are provided for based on actuarial valuation.
-The actuarial valuation is done as per projected unit credit method at the end of the year.
-Actuarial gains/losses are immediately recognised to the Statement of Profit and Loss.
+The Company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit which are computed based on the actuarial valuation using the projected unit credit method at the period end.
+Actuarial gains/losses are immediately taken to the Standalone Statement of Profit and Loss and are not deferred.
 The Company presents the leave as a current liability in the standalone balance sheet to the extent it does not have an unconditional right to defer its settlement for twelve months after the reporting date.
-Where Company has the unconditional legal and contractual right to defer the settlement for a period beyond twelve months, the balance is presented as a non-current liability.
+Where Company has the unconditional legal and contractual right to defer the settlement for a period beyond twelve months, the balance is presented as a non¬ current liability.

 All other employee benefits payable/available within twelve months of rendering the service are classified as short-term employee benefits.
 Benefits such as salaries, wages, bonus, etc. are recognised in the Standalone Statement of Profit and Loss in the period in which the employee renders the related service.